kruchkamgar/table-filters-react/README.md

 # Filtering, Search, and Sorting

 * useMemo to cache the results of filter and sort and search inputs
-  * reruns each on the dataSet, with the exception of same-column filter counts (to show the number of options available outside the [mutually exclusive, same-column] selected option)
+  * reruns each on the data set, with the exception of same-column filter counts (to show the number of options available outside the [mutually exclusive, same-column] selected option)